Nebula: Efficient, Private and Accurate Histogram Estimation: Problem Threat Model

-for any subset of possible output histograms $S \in \text{Range}(\mathcal{A})$ and for any two neighboring datasets $D$ and $D'$ where $D'$ is obtained by removing one client's data from $D$.
+\looseness=-1 To protect the clients' privacy, we use Differential Privacy (DP)~\cite{dwork2006differential,dwork2014algorithmic}.
+In particular, we design a randomized protocol $\mathcal{A}$ that outputs a histogram over clients data which is close to the true histogram of $D$ while satisfying {$(\varepsilon,\delta)$-DP}: $ \text{Pr}[\mathcal{A}(D)\in S] \leq e^{\varepsilon}\text{Pr}[\mathcal{A}(D')\in S]+\delta, $ for any subset of possible output histograms $S \in \text{Range}(\mathcal{A})$ and for any two neighboring datasets $D$ and $D'$ where $D'$ is obtained by removing one client's data from $D$.
 The privacy budget $\varepsilon$ upper bounds the privacy leakage in the worst possible case.
-The smaller the $\varepsilon$, the stronger the privacy guarantees. $\delta$ relaxes the privacy guarantees for unlikely events.
-Our protocol guarantees that the final output (i.e., histogram) is DP, and furthermore the view of each server corrupted by an adversary satisfies a restriction of DP to computationally bounded adversary known as computational DP~\cite{mironov2009computational}, which is designed to handle protocols that combine DP with cryptographic techniques.

-To not force clients to trust the server, we use $\threshold$-out-of-$N$ secret sharing scheme, $\Pi_{\threshold,N}$,~\cite{bellare2020reimagining} such that only the final output of our DP protocol $\mathcal{A}$ is revealed to the server and nothing else.
-Our secure protocol provides information-theoretic security and is built out of two standard functionalities: 1) producing a random $\threshold$-out-of-$N$ share of a private value through a probabilistic algorithm with explicit randomness received as input; 2) recovering the private value after receiving at least its $\threshold$ valid secret shares.
+The smaller the $\varepsilon$, the stronger the privacy guarantees.
+Setting $\delta>0$ allow to relax the privacy requirement for unlikely events.
+Specifically, our protocol guarantees that the final output (\ie published histogram) satisfies DP, while the aggregation server's view satisfies computational DP~\cite{mironov2009computational}, a restriction of DP to computationally bounded adversaries commonly considered in privacy-preserving secure protocols.
+Among other cryptographic schemes, we use a $\threshold$-out-of-$N$ secret sharing scheme~\cite{bellare2020reimagining}, $\Pi_{\threshold,N}$, built out of two standard functionalities: 1) producing a random $\threshold$-out-of-$N$ share of a private value through a probabilistic algorithm with explicit randomness received as input; 2) recovering the private value after receiving at least its $\threshold$ valid secret shares.
+The randomness server generates randomness required for $\Pi_{\threshold,N}$, without seeing any plaintext clients' data and in a verifiable manner (\ie clients can verify whether the randomness server has correctly followed the protocol in zero knowledge).

-To avoid communication between servers and clients, we generate the above randomness for running $\Pi_{\threshold,N}$ by another untrusted party (\ie randomness server) in a verifiable manner for clients without learning clients' data.
-We assume that the aggregation server and the randomness server are non-colluding which can be imposed via strict legal bindings.

-As our goal is to protect clients privacy, following the literature~\cite{bell2022distributed}, we consider honest-but-curious clients.
-However, protecting against malicious clients who do not follow the protocol or collude with any server to violate privacy of honest clients is an interesting future direction.